 1. Weight Gain

-Lack of sleep and exercise do not mix well together, as you probably know.
-Obviously, It’s less likely for a sleep-deprived person to exercise or workout.
-For those who don’t get enough sleep, leptin levels decrease while ghrelin levels increase.
-In other words, the body sends a clear message to the brain: “I feel an urge to eat, and I’m not full at all!”
+As you probably know, insufficient sleep and exercise do not mix well.
+Obviously, It’s less likely for a sleep-deprived person to exercise or work out.
+For those who don’t get adequate sleep, leptin levels decrease while ghrelin levels increase.
+In other words, the body sends a clear message to the brain: “I feel the urge to eat, and I’m not full at all!”
 That’s the chemical background of an overeating session.
 Many epidemiological studies showed a clear connection between sleep reduction and obesity among children, adolescents, and adults.

-The total number of adult participants in the study: 604,509.
+The total number of adult participants in the study was 604,509.
 The conclusion is clear: there is a strong connection linking obesity and not getting enough sleep in adults.

 2. Mental Status